Laying this generation to rest: Gamecube

 But let’s not look at your failures too much.
 Let us remember you as you were: a console that was home to some truly great games.
 You deserve it.
 And don’t worry about all those haters on the Internet, calling you a failure.
 In time, they’ll begin to understand.

 You were released on Nov.
 18th 2001 to a somewhat muted launch.
-In a surprise attack, Microsoft’s Xbox and their Halo stole much of your spotlight. → I got served!
+In a surprise attack, Microsoft’s Xbox and their Halo stole much of your spotlight. → I’m so excited, my braces are tingling!